Probabilistic Kernel Function for Fast Angle Testing: Two Probabilistic Kernel Functions

-(2) \textbf{(Exploitation of reference angle)} In the design of existing projection techniques such as CEOs~\cite{ceos}, Falconn~\cite{falconn}, Falconn++~\cite{Falconn++}, etc., only the reference vector $Z_{S}{(\cdot))}$ is utilized.
-In contrast, our kernel functions defined in eq.~\eqref{eq_kernel1} and eq.~\eqref{eq_kernel2} incorporate not only the reference vector $Z_{S}{(\cdot))}$ but also the reference angle information $A_S(\cdot)$ (although the reference angle is not explicitly shown in eq.~\eqref{eq_kernel1}, its influence will become clear in Lemma~\ref{lemma_comparison}).
+Remarks.
+(1) \textbf{(Exploitation of reference angle)} In the design of existing projection techniques such as CEOs~\citep{ceos}, Falconn~\citep{falconn}, Falconn++~\citep{Falconn++}, etc., only the reference vector $Z_{S}{(\cdot)}$ is utilized.
+In contrast, our kernel functions defined in Eq.~\eqref{eq_kernel1} and Eq.~\eqref{eq_kernel2} incorporate not only the reference vector $Z_{S}{(\cdot)}$ but also the reference angle information $A_S(\cdot)$ (although the reference angle is not explicitly shown in Eq.~\eqref{eq_kernel1}, its influence will become clear in Lemma~\ref{lemma_comparison}).
 In fact, the reference angle plays a central role, as it is the key factor controlling the precision of angle estimation (see Lemma~\ref{lemma_comparison}).

-(3) (\textbf{Generalizations of CEOs and PEOs}) Beyond incorporating the reference angle, these two kernel functions can also be regarded as generalizations of CEOs and PEOs respectively in a certain sense.
+(2) (\textbf{Generalizations of existing works}) These two kernel functions can also be regarded as generalizations of CEOs and PEOs respectively in a certain sense.
 Specifically, if $S$ is taken as a point set generated via a Gaussian distribution and $Z_S(\bm{v})$ is replaced by the reference vector having the maximum inner product with the query, then $K^1_S(\bm{q},\bm{v})$ equals the indicator $\bm{v}^{\top}\bm{u_{\text{max}}}$ used in CEOs.
 Similarly, if we remove the term $A_S(H\bm{v})$ and take $S$ to be the same space-partitioned structure as that of PEOs, $K^2_S(\bm{q},\bm{v})$ is similar to the indicator of PEOs.
+In addition, Eq.~\eqref{eq_kernel2} reduces to the estimator in~\citet{Rabit} when $S$ is taken to be the hypercube with scalar quantization.

-(4) (\textbf{Configuration of projection vectors}) Although we do not currently require any specific properties of the configuration of $S$, it is clear that the shape of $S$ impacts both $K^1_S(\bm{q},\bm{v})$ and $K^2_S(\bm{q},\bm{v})$.
-We will discuss the structure of $S$ in detail in Sec.~\ref{sec:configuration-of-S}.
+(3) (\textbf{Configuration of projection vectors}) Although we do not currently require any specific properties of the configuration of $S$, it is clear that the configuration of $S$ impacts both $K^1_S(\bm{q},\bm{v})$ and $K^2_S(\bm{q},\bm{v})$.
+We will discuss the structure of $S$ in detail in Sec.~\ref{sec:implementation-and-complexity-analysis}.
+Notably, we will see that neither the hypercube adopted in~\citet{Rabit} nor the Gaussian distribution adopted in~\citet{ceos, peos} provides the optimal configuration for projection vectors.